Gänserndorf: Landscape Park

-Kellergasse

-Kellergasse is especially beautiful with ravines, vineyards, cellar tours, baroque palaces, many museums, the Museum Niedersulz, and the most fascinating floodplains of Central Europe.

-Townhall
+Town hall

-With the townhall historically rebuilt in 1925 Gänserndorf is protected as a historic monument and presents itself with 24 decorated windows during Christmas time.
+With the town hall historically rebuilt in 1925 Gänserndorf is protected as a historic monument and presents itself with 24 decorated windows during Christmas time.

 Summer events

 Gänserndorf is well known for its summer events including art gallery openings, book readings and concerts, live music programs and many other festivals.
 The city and county of Gänserndorf host many activities in the warm months that are always well attended.